GorrettyOkumbe/OOP/README.md

 ## OBJECT ORIENTED PROGRAMING
 ---
-This directory is all about object oriented programming on python Object oriented is the most used programming paradigm in  most designs today, although some designs still would go for for the procedural way.
+This directory is all about object oriented programming in python<br/>
+Object oriented is the most used programming paradigm in  most designs today, although some designs still would go for for the procedural way.

 When I talk of object oriented it means putting things in classes and in python everthing is an object.